Guides Paris Navigating Paris Public Transport: A Guide to Trains, Buses, & More

 Nannybag - Navigating Paris Public Transport: A Guide to Trains, Buses, & More

 Getting around Paris is quite easy.
 So is understanding how to use the metro in Paris, especially if you’re new to the city.
-While outside the périphérique, the ring road that surrounds the city (and is the limits for the actual city of Paris), there is considerable urban sprawl into the banlieue, inside the city is quite compact and well connected.
+While outside the périphérique, the ring road that surrounds the city (and is the limits for the actual city of Paris), there is considerable urban sprawl into the banlieue, inside the city is quite compact and well-connected.

 Many of the main sights and monuments in the city's center are within walking distance, and the public transport system is easy to use, reliable, and gets you all around the city.
 Tickets (that you buy at metro or train stations) work for all types of public transport, and a single journey ticket costs €2.10, but if you’re using the metro, this allows you to take as many transfers as you like.